 On your day of surgery, you can expect to be at the Surgical Centre for approximately 1.5 hour.
 INTACS are predominantly prescribed for keratoconus, post-lasik ectasia and other corneal thinning disorders.
 For further information see www.intacsforkeratoconus.com.

-During this time you will have a chance to review the consent form again and ask any last minute questions that you may have.
 You will then receive a topical anesthetic.
 An eyelid speculum is used to hold your eyelids open, preventing you from blinking.

 A suction ring is placed on the eye to keep it from moving while the channels are being prepared in your cornea.
 Intacs channels are now routinely made using the Intralase femtosecond laser.
 Your vision at that time should become dim or completely black.
 This is normal.